ExtraltExtralt

 Merchant feeds don't solve this.
 They're self-reported.
 Prices can be stale, availability wrong, products missing.
 Web extraction provides ground truth: what's actually on the page, right now, as customers see it.

 There's also a forward-looking reason.
 AI shopping agents need structured product data to compare options and find the best prices.
-Protocols like ACP handle the transaction.
+Checkout protocols can handle the transaction.
 But before checkout, agents need to discover products and compare alternatives.
-That discovery layer doesn't exist yet.
-We're building it.
+That discovery layer still depends on reliable product data.

 Why we built Extralt